tiarno/reachtim/content/articles/pdfmanip.md

     ```

 # Summary

+There is some overlap in capability between ``PDFMiner`` and ``PyPDF2`` and that means you have options in which one you want to use and learn.
+Both libraries are in active development and the developers are dedicated to providing good code.
+Browsing the source is good way to learn about both Python and PDF internals.

 There are some nasty PDFs out there.
 But there are several tools you can use to get what you need from them and Python enables you to get inside and scrape, split, merge, delete, and crop just about whatever you find.